-This free Microsoft tool collects a number of management applications into a front-end interface that runs from a newer web browser, such as Google Chrome and Microsoft Edge.
-Internet Explorer is not supported.
-From a single interface, administrators get an overview of server resource utilization and can perform a number of tasks, from registry edits to replicating virtual machines (VMs) to Azure.
-Project Honolulu also works with Windows Server VMs in other cloud platforms, such as Amazon Web Services (AWS).
+From a single interface, the Windows Admin Center dashboard shows performance of a cluster and resource utilization on a server.
+Windows Admin Center also handles a number of administrative tasks, from registry edits to replicating virtual machines (VMs) to Azure.
+Windows Admin Center also manages Windows Server VMs in other cloud platforms, such as Amazon Web Services (AWS).

-Microsoft developed Project Honolulu after feedback from server administrators indicated other management tools, such as PowerShell, lacked features geared toward analysis, such as data visualization, or simple configuration adjustments.
+Microsoft developed Windows Admin Center after feedback from server administrators indicated other management tools, such as PowerShell, lacked features geared toward analysis, such as data visualization, or simple configuration adjustments.

-Microsoft released a precursor to Project Honolulu in early 2016.
-The utility called Server Management Tools (SMT) was a remote server management tool based in Azure.
-Customers liked the functionality of SMT but found the need for Azure to be a hindrance.
-Microsoft retooled the application as an on-premises utility and unveiled Project Honolulu in September 2017 as technical preview.
-The company plans to make an official release sometime in 2018.
+Microsoft released a precursor to Windows Admin Center in early 2016 called Server Management Tools (SMT).
+SMT was a remote server management tool that required access to the Azure cloud platform to perform.
+While customers liked SMT, they found the need for Azure to be a detriment to local server management.
+Microsoft retooled SMT as an on-premises utility and unveiled it as Project Honolulu in September 2017 as a technical preview.

-While extended support for Windows Server 2008 and 2008 R2 does not end until 2020, Project Honolulu cannot manage those systems because it requires PowerShell functionality that arrived after those releases.
+While extended support for Windows Server 2008 and 2008 R2 does not end until January 2020, Windows Admin Center cannot manage those systems because it requires PowerShell functionality developed after Microsoft released those versions.

 Setup and requirements

-Administrators can install Project Honolulu on Windows Server version 1709 and Windows Server 2016 in gateway mode, and Windows 10 in desktop mode.
+Administrators can install Windows Admin Center on supported Windows Server versions and Windows 10 in gateway mode, and on a Windows 10 machine in desktop mode.

-The Server Manager section houses the many of the MMC applications administrators need to make adjustments to VMs or troubleshoot a problem in a physical server, such as Event Viewer and Device Manager.
+The Server Manager section contains many of the MMC applications administrators need to manage VMs or troubleshoot a problem in a physical server, such as Event Viewer and Device Manager.

-The Failover Cluster Manager (MSFCM) area provides management of Hyper-V failover clusters to perform tasks such as quick and live migrations.
+The Failover Cluster Manager (MSFCM) enables administrators to run certain tasks on Hyper-V failover clusters, such as live migrations.

-The Hyper-Converged Cluster Manager section stores the administrative tools to manage Hyper-V hosts that run Storage Spaces Direct (S2D) cluster.
-Before Project Honolulu, the only way to configure S2D was through System Center or PowerShell.
+The Hyper-Converged Cluster Manager features tools to manage Hyper-V hosts that run a Storage Spaces Direct (S2D) cluster.
+Before Windows Admin Center, the only way to configure S2D was through System Center or PowerShell.